ibm-messaging/jmstestp/README.md

 The MQ V9 client can be obtained from: http://www-01.ibm.com/support/docview.wss?uid=swg24042176

 The MQ V9.1 client can be obtained from: http://www-01.ibm.com/support/docview.wss?uid=swg24044791

+The MQ V9.2 client can be obtained from: https://ibm.biz/mq92clients

+The MQ V9.3 client can be obtained from: https://ibm.biz/mq93clients

 ### Pre-reqs for enabling TLS communication